-By using any long wood or plank, creating a straight edge on your lawn, garden or flowerbed becomes an easy task.
+By using any long-length wood or plank, you can create a straight edge along your lawn or flowerbed and edging becomes an easy task.
 To do this, you should lay the board flat on the ground while holding it beneath your foot.

-Once you are satisfied with the board’s placement, thrust a flat spade along the board’s edge and move it as needed to create a perfect outline.
+Once you’re satisfied with the board’s placement, thrust a flat spade along the board’s edge and move it as needed to create a perfect outline!

 2. Micro Greenhouse

 Not every gardener has the facility to grow plants under the roof of a greenhouse.
-If you are one of those people, don’t be ashamed, there is a solution for you.
+So if you’re one of those people, don’t panic – there’s a solution for you.

-When you are having a hard time starting your seeds or growing your plants without a greenhouse, soda bottles will do the job for you.
+When you’re having a hard time starting your seeds or growing your plants without a greenhouse, soda bottles can do the job for you!
+That’s right.

-Recycle some 2 or 4-litre plastic bottles by merely removing the labels and cutting the bottom part.
-You can then provide your seeds with one micro greenhouse each by covering them with the remaining portion of the bottle.
+Recycle some 2 or 4-litre plastic bottles by removing the labels and cutting the bottom off.
+You can then provide your seeds with a ‘micro greenhouse’ each by covering them with the remaining portion of the bottle.

 It will protect your plants from frost, wind, and heavy rains!

-It can be a significant problem when water settles at the bottom of the pot and rots your plants’ roots.
-To counter this issue, you can make use of old sponges at home, cut them up and place them at the bottom of the pot before putting soil.
+It can be a significant problem when water settles at the bottom of the pot and rots your plant’s roots.
+To counter this issue, you can make use of old sponges at home.
+Simply cut them up and place them at the bottom of the pot before putting soil in.

 This trick will keep the plants hydrated since sponges retain moisture as well as create necessary air space.
 They will also prevent water from flushing out of the pot and act as a water reserve!

-Most pots in the market are efficient enough to hold soil and plants properly.
-However, another conflict comes up when you start watering them, and the dirt simultaneously flows out at the bottom.
+Most pots sold on the market are efficient enough to hold soil and plants properly.
+However, problems can arise when you start watering them, and the dirt starts to flow out at the bottom.

-The tendency is, you will keep on adding soil on top of the pot and keep cleaning the mess.
-The solution is simple: re-use coffee filter paper at the bottom of the pot to keep the dirt from flowing out.
+So instead of just adding soil on, try this hack.
+The solution is simple: re-use coffee filter papers at the bottom of the pot to keep the dirt from flowing out.

-This way, you can still avoid waterlogging the plants while preventing soil from leaking.
+This way, you can still avoid waterlogging plants while preventing soil from leaking.

 5. Self-Watering System

 Many of us love the art of gardening, but we can’t stay with our plants at all times.
-There is no need to worry though because there are a lot of self-watering hacks that keep the plants watered while we are on vacation.
+There’s no need to worry though plant parents because there are a lot of self-watering hacks that can keep plants watered while you’re out for the day or on vacation.

 6. Fertilize Plants With Cooking Water

-Instead of always using tap water when hydrating your plants, you can take advantage of the nutrients that come with the water used in boiling vegetables.
+Instead of always using tap water when hydrating your plants, you can take advantage of the nutrients that come with the water used from boiling vegetables!

-Once it has cooled down, pour the vegetable water onto your plants to fertilize them instead of putting it to waste.
+Once it’s cooled down, pour the vegetable water onto your plants to fertilize them instead of putting it to waste.

-Aside from this, you can also apply the water used in boiling eggs.
+Aside from this, you can also re-apply this water when boiling eggs.

-Citrus rinds are one of the best sacks to start new seedlings because you can plant them in soil with the peel.
-You can use grapefruit, orange and other citrus skins which are also the right size for new plants.
+Citrus rinds are one of the best places to start new seedlings because you can plant them in soil with the peel.
+You can also use grapefruit, orange and other citrus skins which are the right size for new plants.

-Do remember that citrus rinds make the soil acidic so you can only do this gardening hack with acid-loving plants such as radishes, peppers, and the likes.
+Do remember that citrus rinds make the soil acidic so you can only use this gardening hack with acid-loving plants such as radishes, peppers, and the like.

 8. Pot-in-a-Pot Landscape

-Sometimes, we get so excited in landscaping our garden that we put small plants wherever we wish without considering if they will look great when they mature.
-The good thing is there is a smart way of reorganizing your plants in the pot-in-a-pot gardening technique.
+Sometimes, we get so excited about landscaping our garden that we put small plants wherever we want without considering if they’ll look good when they mature!
+The good thing is, there’s a smart way of reorganising your plants with the pot-in-a-pot gardening technique.

 You can also change out seasonal plants easily and experiment with their colour, type and placement.